KPIs & Operating Metrics(New)

 Exxon Mobil (XOM) Short term Debt (2016 - 2025)

-Exxon Mobil's Short term Debt history spans 17 years, with the latest figure at $9.3 billion for Q4 2025.
+Exxon Mobil (XOM) has disclosed Short term Debt for 17 consecutive years, with $9.3 billion as the latest value for Q4 2025.